 Salone del Mobile 2026

 What happens when terrazzo stops being a surface and becomes an architectural substance?
-Agglotech answers this question through ELEMENTS: a full-scale diorama, a constructed space where matter, structure and human presence come together in a single scene.
-An immersive experience conceived as a proscenium, a place where terrazzo can be lived in all its forms.
+Agglotech answered this question through ELEMENTS: a full-scale diorama, a constructed space where matter, structure and human presence came together in a single scene.
+An immersive experience conceived as a proscenium, a place where terrazzo could be lived in all its forms.

 Elements: terrazzo as habitable space

-Agglotech’s presence at Salone del Mobile 2026 redefines the relationship between material and exhibition, where terrazzo is not merely on display, but generates the space itself.
+Agglotech’s presence at Salone del Mobile 2026 redefined the relationship between material and exhibition, where terrazzo was not merely on display, but generated the space itself.

-Rather than presenting Architectural Terrazzo as a surface or product, Elements treats it as a continuous architectural substance capable of generating structure, furniture, landscape and atmosphere.
-Floors, seating and other elements follow a single material logic, dissolving hierarchies between vertical and horizontal, where object and architecture become one.
+Rather than presenting Architectural Terrazzo as a surface or product, Elements treated it as a continuous architectural substance capable of generating structure, furniture, landscape and atmosphere.
+Floors, seating and other elements followed a single material logic, dissolving hierarchies between vertical and horizontal, where object and architecture became one.

 The Proscenium Diorama

-Agglotech rejects the conventional logic of exhibition, transforming the space into a proscenium where architecture and human presence hold each other together.
-In this project, Architectural Terrazzo expresses its most authentic nature, not as ornament, but as matter capable of holding together tradition and contemporary design on one side, discipline and play on the other.
+In this project, Architectural Terrazzo expressed its most authentic nature, not as ornament, but as matter capable of holding together tradition and contemporary design on one side, discipline and play on the other.

-Elements proposes an alternative way of exhibiting matter: not as sample, not as spectacle, but as habitable evidence.
-A place where material intelligence makes itself known through space, time and human use.
+Elements proposed an alternative way of exhibiting matter: not as sample, not as spectacle, but as habitable evidence.
+A place where material intelligence made itself known through space, time and human use.

 When colour is architecture

-Terrazzo is understood here as a non-hierarchical field: dense yet precise, capable of building atmosphere through colour and texture.
-The chromatic choice, warm beige in the terrazzo elements set against a deep green ground, is not decorative.
-It is architectural.
-The pavilion does not compete with the fair around it; it stands apart, asserting itself as an autonomous fragment temporarily placed within the exhibition space.
+Terrazzo was understood here as a non-hierarchical field: dense yet precise, capable of building atmosphere through colour and texture.
+The chromatic choice, warm beige in the terrazzo elements set against a deep green ground, was not decorative.
+It was architectural.
+The pavilion did not compete with the fair around it; it stood apart, asserting itself as an autonomous fragment temporarily placed within the exhibition space.

 The vision of Michael Vincent UY

-Elements bears the signature of Michael Vincent UY, Creative Director of Agglotech.
-His is a precise aesthetic: history and contemporaneity held in balance, detail and spatial clarity as a single language.
-An approach that never separates architecture, design and cultural identity.
-The result is a space that does not ask to be looked at, it asks to be walked through.
+Elements bore the signature of Michael Vincent UY, Creative Director of Agglotech.
+His was a precise aesthetic: history and contemporaneity held in balance, detail and spatial clarity as a single language.
+An approach that never separated architecture, design and cultural identity.
+The result was a space that did not ask to be looked at, it asked to be walked through.

 Terrazzo cannot be described.
 It can only be traversed.